cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 unknown
 ```

-In the above example, cvc5 gave up because it could not determine the satisfability of the given quantified formula.
+In the above example, cvc5 gave up because it could not determine the satisfiability of the given quantified formula.
 The first identifier `INCOMPLETE` captures the high-level reason for why "unknown" was returned, which is an [unknown explanation](https://cvc5.github.io/docs-ci/docs-main/api/cpp/unknownexplanation.html#unknownexplanation).
 The second identifier `QUANTIFIERS` is a finer grained internal explanation of why the theory solvers were incomplete.
 Note these identifiers are not currently part of our API, but are documented internally [here](https://github.com/cvc5/cvc5/blob/main/src/theory/incomplete_id.h).